Julie (2006 film)

-Julie is a 2006 Indian Kannada film by Poornima Mohan.
-The film is a remake of the 1975 Hindi film Julie, which is itself a remake of the 1974 Malayalam film Chattakkari.
+Julie is a 2006 Indian Kannada-language film directed by Poornima Mohan.
+It is a remake of the 1975 Hindi film of the same name, which is itself a remake of the 1974 Malayalam film Chattakkari.
 It stars Bollywood actor Dino Morea marking his Kannada debut and Ramya as a young woman that discovers that she has gotten pregnant after a one-night stand with her childhood sweetheart.